 Monica Strømdahl earned a BA in Photography at a Fine Arts programme at a university in southern England.
-Reflecting her compelling wanderlust, all of her projects at university were from areas far from her own point of origin.

 She has worked as a freelance photographer in Oslo for eight years.
 In 2005, by coincidence, she discovered a unique hotel in Brooklyn, just one subway stop from Manhattan.
 It had many permanent residents, some of whom had lived there for several years.
 In teeny little enclosures with partitions between them, chicken wire as a ceiling and just enough room for a bed.
 Doors with padlocks.
 No windows.
 Stale air.
 Her first impression of the Glenwood Hotel was that it was a scary, dirty and dangerous place.
 There was a baseball game blaring on the blurry TV screen in the lobby.
 The bed was lumpy, the bed linen stained.
 After a few hours, there were drugs, prostitution.
 Some nights were filled with arguments, threats and violence.
 The environment seemed chaotic and dangerous.
 The people aggressive and surly.
 However, as time passed, the residents got used to Monica, and she got used to them.